Bryantcornwell/CV-ORB-image-stitcher/README.md

 __ADD MORE IMAGES/ PART1 DISCUSSION POINTS__

 The runtime of part1.py using the orb matching algorithm took around 3 hours to run with multiprocessing enabled.
 While looking through the Q&A board, the class was given permission to use the cv2.BFMatcher().knnMatch() function from the openCV library.
 This decreased the computational runtime to around 3 minutes.

+(Why did we use agglomerative clustering instead of other algorithms?
+Maybe explain with possible reference?)

 Overall, part1.py could be further improved by hyperparameter tuning the clustering algorithm and feature matching threshold.
 Future improvements to the original feature matching algorithm could provide promising results, but could result in a long development due to the current computational runtime.

 ### part2.py
+Difficulties:
+- Solving the system of equations of the projective transform matrix
 ### part3.py

 ## Conclusions